Central American dwarf squirrel: Distribution and habitat

 Central American dwarf squirrels are native to Colombia, Costa Rica, Nicaragua, and Panama.
 They typically inhabit tropical rainforests, with a preference for the heavy forest, particularly those with vines in the undergrowth, which can allow them to descend to the ground and quickly escape from predators.

 Ecology

 Central American dwarf squirrels are typically very shy and solitary in nature.
 While they are diurnal some squirrels have been observed at night by hunters, suggesting a degree of nocturnal activity.
 Their small size, dull coloration, and quickness tend to make them hard to locate and catch or even observe.
 The diet of these squirrels is most likely similar that to the common herbivore, consisting of seeds, grains and nuts, including nuts of the ivory-nut palm tree which they inhabit.

 Subspecies

-The table below lists the six recognized subspecies of Microsciurus alfari, along with any synonyms associated with each subspecies:
+The table below lists the six recognized subspecies of M. alfari, along with any synonyms associated with each subspecies: